Forró: Origin of the music

 The forrós were popular dances that took place in certain locations, using various rhythms.
-Forró as a festivity and musical genre has its joint origin in several states of the Brazilian Northeast, emerging in the outskirts of the capitals and in the countryside of the states of Bahia, Pernambuco, Paraíba, Rio Grande do Norte and Alagoas.
+Forró as a festivity and musical genre has its joint origin in several states of the Brazilian Northeast, emerging in the outskirts of the capitals and in the countryside of the states of Bahia, Pernambuco, Paraíba, Rio Grande do Norte, and Alagoas.
 Forró encompasses various rural rhythms from several northeastern states, such as baião, xote, arrasta pé, xaxado, coco, rural samba, among many other rhythms.

 The popular dances, according to the Pernambucan press, were known as "forrobodó" or "forrobodança" or even "forrobodão" already by the end of the 19th century.

 Origin of the term

 There are several theories on the origin of the name.
-The main theory is that forró as a derivative of forrobodó, meaning "great party" or "commotion".
+The main theory is that forró is a clipping of forrobodó, meaning "great party" or "commotion".
 This is the view held by Brazilian folklorist Luís da Câmara Cascudo, who studied the Brazilian Northeast through most of his life.
-Forrobodó is believed to come from the word forbodó (itself an abbreviation of fauxbourdon), which was used in the Portuguese court to define a dull party.
+Forrobodó is believed to come from the Galician–Portuguese word forbodó (itself a corruption of fauxbourdon), which was used in the Portuguese court to define a dull party.
 The word forrobodó is itself very common in Portuguese popular conversation to describe a fun, but almost depraved and limitless party.
 This word was carried by Portuguese migration waves to Brazil, and lost the light negative meaning and was slowly simplified by their children.